mapaction/mediawiki2confluence/README.md

 > https://bobswift.atlassian.net/wiki/spaces/ACLI/pages/98009238/CLI+Client+Installation+and+Use

-You can install this to the ignored `propietary` folder in this repository.
+You can untar that file in the ignored `propietary` folder in this repository.

 You can then do the following to get the `jira` executable on your `$PATH`: